As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 That is also why it is easier just to leave it in the refrigerator, even if you don’t plan on drinking the bag for another week or two.

-If you are just trying to chill your wine in the freezer before serving, we need to cover some specifics that will make it a lot smoother of a process.
+If you are just trying to chill your wine in the freezer before serving, we need to cover some specifics that will make the process a lot smoother.
 For instance, wine freezes at a lower temperature than water because of the alcohol content.

 It will still freeze, though, so it is important to keep an eye on it.
 Your standard kitchen or chest freezer is more than cold enough to freeze wine solid in a matter of hours.
 When the wine reaches 15 degrees Fahrenheit, that is when it will begin to freeze.